Master of Philosophy - Science

 - Provide your referees' contact details in the online application form.

 - When you submit your application, the referees will be emailed a link to access the Graduate Research Referee tool.

 - You will be notified when they submit their reference.

 It is important that you contact your referees well before submitting an application.
 This ensures they expect the request for a reference and understand that the University of Melbourne referee request email contains both instructions on how to access the tool and submit their references through the attached link.

 Step 5 – Submit an application

 Submit an online application by selecting the link at the top or bottom of this page.
 Note the following:

-Once you have submitted your application you will receive an email stating that your application has been received and is being assessed.
+Once you've submitted your application, you will receive an email stating that your application has been received and is being assessed.

 If your application is not complete, you will receive an email requesting additional documents.
-We can only begin assessing your application once you have provided all documents can assessment commence.
+We can only begin assessing your application once you have provided all documents.